NKKesharwani/DS_Projects/README.md

-# Project Title: Mushroom Classification: Edible vs. Poisonous
+# Mushroom Classification: Edible vs. Poisonous

 ## Description:
 This project aims to classify mushrooms into edible or poisonous categories based on various features such as cap characteristics, gill and stem features, habitat, and season.
 Leveraging machine learning techniques, the project provides insights and recommendations for identifying safe mushrooms for consumption.